timescale/docs/_partials/_migrate_import_setup_connection_strings_parquet.md

 This variable hold the connection information for the target Timescale Cloud service.

-In Terminal on the source machine with your Parquet files, set the following:
+In Terminal on the source machine, set the following:

 ```bash
 export TARGET=postgres://tsdbadmin:<PASSWORD>@<HOST>:<PORT>/tsdb?sslmode=require